shivesh01/HEATMAP/README.md

         import seaborn as sns
         import matplotlib. pyplot as plt
 ```
- *We know that for plotting graph we need to add data .we will store them in list array by simply adding variable **height** and **weight** to store the any
- random values to be plotted.*
+ *We know that for plotting graph we need to add data .
+We can store them in list or array but here we use list variable namely **height** and **weight** to store the any values to be plotted.*
 ```python
         height = [62, 64, 69, 75, 66, 68, 65, 71, 76, 73]
         weight = [120, 136, 148, 175, 137, 165, 154, 172, 200, 187]
 ```
-*Now we have to label the graph with graph type with what we put on **x** and **y** axis in graph.
-Here we will going to scatterplot as graph type and
-x label as height and y label as weight.*
+*Now we can plot & label the graph with graph-type and label then what you want to put on **x** and **y** axis in graph.
+Here we will be  going with scatterplot as graph-type and x label as height and y label as weight.*
 ```python
         sns.scatterplot(x=height, y=weight)
 ```
-*Finally to show the graph we use this function*
+*Finally to display the graph we will use*

 ```python
         plt.show()